jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

-If one wants to install software for users, it is not a matter of "installing it for JupyerHub" - it's a matter of installing it for the single-user server, which might be the same environment as the hub, but not necessarily.
-(Actually, see below - it's a matter of the kernels!)
+If one wants to install software for users, it is not a matter of "installing it for JupyerHub" - it's a matter of installing it for the single-user server, which might be the same environment as the hub, but not necessarily.  (see below - it's a matter of the kernels!)

 After the single-user notebook server is started, any errors are only an issue of the single-user notebook server.
 Sometimes, it seems like